google-research/agent-based-epidemic-sim/README.md

 [EpiSimdemics simulator][1].
 We also took a great deal of inspiration from the [OpenABM simulator][2].

+EpiSimdemics and its extensions were built by a team of researchers, the core team members are now at UVA, UMD, UIUC, and LLNL.
+All the members that contributed to EpiSimdemics and its extensions  include: Ashwin Aji, Christopher L. Barrett, Abhinav Bhatele, Keith R. Bisset, Ali Butt, Eric Bohm, Abhishek Gupta, Stephen G. Eubank, Xizhou Feng, Wu Feng, Nikhil Jain, Laxmikant V. Kale, Tariq Kamal,  Chris Kuhlman, Yarden Livnat, Madhav Marathe, Dimitrios S. Nikolopoulos, Martin Schulz, Lukasz Wesolowski, Jae-Seung Yeom.
+Madhav Marathe is the corresponding scientist for EpiSimdemics and can be reached at [marathe@virginia.edu][4].

 [1]: http://charm.cs.uiuc.edu/research/episim
 [2]: https://github.com/BDI-pathogens/OpenABM-Covid19
 [3]: https://github.com/GoogleCloudPlatform/covid-19-open-data
+[4]: mailto:marathe@virginia.edu